About the Author

 Regulatory consultant with +20 years of experience working for the SFDA, multinational companies, and as a consultant in PharmaKnowl.

-In February 2017, the SFDA announced two new accelerated drug registration methods in Saudi Arabia: verification and abridged procedures.
-The objective of offering expedited review ensures fast patient access to new medicinal products.
+In February 2017, the SFDA announced two new accelerated drug registration pathways in Saudi Arabia: verification and abridged procedures.
+The objective of offering expedited review is to ensure fast patient access to new medicinal products.

 The verification and abridged procedures enable pharmaceutical companies to rapidly access the Saudi market only if their drug is approved by one of the acknowledged agencies, such as the EMA and the FDA, but with a few additional conditions.
 Read: Reference Countries.

-Registration by verification is the shortest route to SFDA approval, and it is open for newly approved drugs in both the EMA and the US FDA agencies.
-It is with targeted SFDA timelines of 30 working days and is applicable for:
+Drug registration by verification is the shortest route to SFDA approval, and it is open for newly approved drugs in both the EMA and the US FDA agencies.
+It is with targeted SFDA review timelines of only 30 working days, and is applicable for:

 - New human and veterinary medicinal products that are registered and marketed by both the EMA & FDA.